w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ### Structure

-For a description of the structure of the December 2024 WCAG 3 Working Draft, see the Explainer section [WCAG 3.0 Structure](https://www.w3.org/TR/2024/DNOTE-wcag-3.0-explainer-20241212/#structure).
+For a description of the structure of the WCAG 3 Working Draft, see the Explainer section [WCAG 3.0 Structure](https://www.w3.org/TR/2024/DNOTE-wcag-3.0-explainer-20241212/#structure).

 ### Conformance approach {#model}